albertusdev/albertusdev/README.md

 My name is Albert and I'm currently a final year Computer Science major studying at University of Indonesia 🏫.
 Throughout my 4 years of studies I've had the chances to intern as a software engineer in several top IT companies like [Google](github.com/google), [Gojek](github.com/gojek), and [Traveloka](github.com/traveloka).

-At [Google](github.com/google), I joined [Flutter](github.com/flutter) team and created a cool feature called [Layout Explorer](https://flutter.dev/docs/development/tools/devtools/inspector#flutter-layout-explorer) that helps people to understand Flex Layout in Flutter.
+At [Google](github.com/google), I joined [Flutter](github.com/flutter) team and created a new feature called [Layout Explorer](https://flutter.dev/docs/development/tools/devtools/inspector#flutter-layout-explorer) that helps people to understand Flex Layout in Flutter.

 I'm currently in love with front end and UI-related engineering, with Flutter as my current favorite framework 😍